 Process for resolving complaints and conflicts

 William Jewell provides students with Information to help them make informed decisions about their education.
 The William Jewell Student Consumer Information can be found here.
 Information on the process for reporting and resolving complaints through the College using the General Grievance Policy may be found here.
 You may also find a copy of SARA’s Complaint Resolution Policies and Procedures below.
 SARA's policies only apply to students from outside of the State of Missouri participating in online classes through William Jewell College.
-Complaints that have been exhausted through William Jewell’s general grievance process should be sent to Leroy Wade, Leroy.Wade@dhe.mo.gov, (573) 751-1776 at Missouri Department of Education.
+Complaints that have been exhausted through William Jewell’s general grievance process should be sent to Laura Vedenhaupt, firstname.lastname@example.org, (573) 751-1776 at the Department of Higher Education and Workforce Development.

 Missouri Department of Higher Education Policy

 The Coordinating Board of Higher Education has published a policy on complaint resolution which may be accessed here: https://dhe.mo.gov/documents/POLICYONCOMPLAINTRESOLUTION-reviseddraft.pdf

 Out-of-State Students Taking Courses Under the State Authorization Reciprocity Agreements

 The following policies appear in Version 19.2 of the State Authorization Reciprocity Agreements Manual, published June 1, 2019.
 These are the policies with which William Jewell College must comply as part of its membership in SARA.

 Section 4.
 Consumer Protection